WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_51.md

 When you finish reading this book, tie a stone to it and cast it into the midst of the Euphrates,

 ###### 64
 and say, 'Thus shall Babylon sink, to rise no more, because of the disaster that I am bringing upon her, and they shall become exhausted.'"
-Thus far are the words of Jeremiah. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus far are the words of Jeremiah.

 ***